swallowWings/ALTEK/README.md

+# ALTEK is a name derived from AHALTEKE which is one of the best horses in the world from Turkmen .
-# Text file?
-It's OK!
-ASCII raster files and text files processing tools for the GRM(Grid based Rainfall-Runoff Model) and G2D(Grid based 2-Dimensional land surface flood model).
+ALTEK will help you by processing a lot of data for the GRM(Grid based Rainfall-Runoff Model) and G2D(Grid based 2-Dimensional land surface flood model).